Alonzo Potter: Union College: 1821–1826

-While he was teaching at Union College, Potter was ordained Deacon in 1822 by Bishop John Henry Hobart.
+While he was teaching at Union College, Potter was made a deacon in 1822 by Bishop John Henry Hobart.
 When he was twenty-four years old, he was ordained Priest in 1824 by Bishop Thomas Church Brownell.
 Shortly after he was ordained, Potter gathered "a little congregation of blacks in Schenectady" and became their minister.

 In 1823, Potter published his first book.
 It was A Tractate on Logarithms, by which he came to be known "as a proficient mathematician."

 In 1825, Geneva College, now Hobart College, offered the twenty-five-year-old Potter its presidency.
 However, he declined the offer.

 Marriages

 Potter married three times: first to Sarah Maria Nott, next to her first cousin, Sarah Benedict, and last to Frances Seton.